Phillyclause89/ChessMoveHeatmap/README.md

   </a>
 </p>

+As you can see in the GIF above, the app assigns a Light Blue color range to the white player and a Yellow range to the black player.
+Squares that have no possible moves from either player within the search depth (this case depth=3) will get the default colors applied to them (which in the example above are set to `"#ffffff"` for light squares and `"#c0c0c0"` for dark.)
+If both players have possible moves detected to a square then both players' assigned colors will merge into a purple square color.

 ## **An Introduction by Phillyclause89 (Not ChatGPT)

 The idea for this project got into my head over 2 years ago.
 And I even got as far